Broadleaf has developed a unique technology called

 One extreme would be to deploy all of the microservices together in a single container as shown in the diagram below.
-This option has the advantage of being simple and can be significantly lower hardware costs for some installations.
+This option represents the minimum deployment footprint necessary to support the Broadleaf microservices stack and has the advantage of being a simple and lower hardware cost footprint for some installations.

 This type of deployment does not get all of the benefits of microservices such as independent scalability or being able to have each service operate in its own maintenance cycle.
 Because they share the same spring boot application, services deployed together must be able to operate with the same library dependencies.

-Generally, this model is good for non-production environments and for clients with lower volume infrastructures.
+Generally, this model is good for local development and for clients with lower volume infrastructures.
 As it is easy to split services out of this model, this is also a good way to get going quickly with the ability to move services out in an incremental way.

 The other extreme option for deploying microservices is to separate each service into its own deployment as illustrated below.
 This option allows for each service to be independently scaled and to have its own lifecycle.
 Some services will be very stable and only upgraded occasionally while others may be under heavy development with more frequent deployments.

-The high coupling approach is appropriate for companies new to complex dev-ops and cloud deployments and for companies that do not have complex, high volume sites.
+The high coupling approach is appropriate for companies new to complex dev-ops and cloud deployments and for companies that do not have complex, high volume sites and is generally good for local development.

-Broadleaf can provide assistance with the best architecture based on the requirements of a specific implementation.
+Flex Package compositions.
+Broadleaf can also provide assistance with the best architecture based on the requirements of a

-It is important to know that each service has its own database.
+It is important to know that each service can have its own database.
 This could be a separate cloud database per service or a separate schema within a shared cloud database.

 Most companies will utilize one (or a few) cloud database with each service configured to a separate schema.